jbi35/CarND-MPC-Project/README.md

 a map coordinate system.
 To simplify the math, it is convenient to first transform these way points in the coordinate system of the car.

-In order to be able to evaluate deviations from the trajectory also between said way points, a third order polynomial is fitted to the six way points closest to the vehicle.
+In order to be able to evaluate deviations from the trajectory also in between said way points, a third order polynomial is fitted to the six way points closest to the vehicle.
+This polynomial can then be evaluated at any desired location.

 Given the desired trajectory of the car and a model describing its motion under actuation, it is now possible to set up an optimization problem to find a set